Apply to receive a HIV self-test kit online. Pick-up at Student Wellness. Do the test at home. Get your results.

 After the test is taken, students are not obligated to report the results.
 It is recommended the student follow the instructions provided to receive the appropriate follow-up care and resources.
 If you need immediate support following your test results, please call the HIV/AIDS hotline: 1-800-668-2437 or e-chat: sexualhealthontario.ca/en/chat

-We strongly encouraging all members of our campus community, including students, to get a flu vaccine to help protect you against the most common strains of influenza.
+We strongly encouraging all members of our campus community, including students, to get a flu and COVID-19 booster vaccine to help protect you against the most common strains of influenza.

 The similarity between COVID-19 and influenza symptoms can result in missing classes and extracurriculars due to public health guidelines which could be a big source of stress for students.

-Taking the time to get a flu vaccine not only protects you from getting sick but it also helps protect your peers, friends and loved ones.
+Taking the time to get vaccinated not only protects you from getting sick but it also helps protect your peers, friends and loved ones.
 Getting vaccinated will also help us avoid overwhelming our local hospitals.

-How and where to get a flu vaccine will differ depending on your type of primary health insurance.
+How and where to get a flu and/or COVID-19 vaccine will differ depending on your type of primary health insurance.